djalbat/occam-open-cli/README.md

     open recover password [<user_name> | <email_address>]

 The usage is slightly different from npm in that the `open` command line tool would be executed from the parent directory of any project.
 In a `~/Mathematics/` directory, say, with all of the projects being contained in sub-directories of this parent directory.
+More like cloning with [Git](https://git-scm.com/), which is in fact what would be done by default if Git was installed.

 An access token would be stored in a `.openrc` file in much the same way as npm makes use of a `.npmrc` file, the difference being that whilst npm stores the `.npmrc` file in the user's home directory by default, Open will store it in the parent directory.